By Train to FukuokaHiroshima

 |ビデ / ムフ||bi-de / mu-bu||bidet/move|

-OK, I'm paid up.
+OK, I'm paid up and settled in.
 In Japan you pay in advance, in cash.
 My papers are in order.
 Now I can start exploring Fukuoka.

 Around the Neighborhood